 You can learn about animals that live near or on the beach, how beach sand is formed, and weather that frequently occurs near shorelines – just to name a few.

-This unit study features plenty of beach activities for kids, some beach books for kids, lots of beach crafts for kids, and some educational videos that teach students about how beaches are formed, how waves develop, and what kinds of cool creatures live near the beach!
+You’ll also see educational videos that teach students about how beaches are formed, how waves develop, and what kinds of cool creatures live near the beach!

-Beach Notebooking Pages
+Printable Beach Writing Pages

 How are Beaches Formed?